pierrediedhiou/cybersecurity-journey/glossary.md

 backend technology used by a web server (ex: PHP, ASP.NET).
 Useful during reconnaissance but should be removed in production for security reasons
+- **Xmas Scan** — An Nmap scan (-sX) that sets the FIN, PSH and URG flags simultaneously, named after Christmas tree lights.
+Can bypass non-stateful firewalls
   ## Y
 - **yescrypt** — A modern scalable password hashing scheme, default and recommended choice on new Linux systems.
 Prefix: $y$